Decoherence and determinism in a one-dimensional cloud-chamber model: Introduction

 \section{Introduction}

 Since the birth of quantum mechanics, the question of determinism has been central.
 While all previous science relied on determinism, in particular through the concept of reproducibility (the same causes always produce the same effects), quantum mechanics broke with this concept through the irreducible appearance of probabilities in its postulates (the same causes do not always produce the same effects).
 In particular, this happens in a measurement process where identical measurements on identical systems in identical states may lead to different results.
-More generally, each time decoherence takes place, a linear superposition of states randomly and irreversibly decoheres to a statistical mixture of states.
+More generally, each time decoherence takes place, a linear superposition of states seems to randomly and irreversibly decohere to a statistical mixture of states.

 These phenomena always happen when the quantum system interacts with a macroscopic system (e.g.\ a readable apparatus) which displays uncontrollable internal or external (``environment'') degrees of freedom.
-A natural explanation of the apparent randomness could then be the very existence of these degrees of freedom, which would play the role of hidden variables characterizing the apparatus.
-It was shown in reference \cite{sparenberg:13} that this type of hidden variables leads to a violation of Bell's inequalities, in agreement with standard quantum mechanics and in contrast with usual hidden variables characterizing the microscopic system.
+A natural explanation of the apparent randomness could then be the very existence of these degrees of freedom, which would play the role of ``hidden variables'' characterizing the apparatus\footnote{ The present apparatus hidden variables are thus standard physical quantities.
+They are ``hidden'', in the sense that they are not easily accessible experimentally, but they are not ``hidden variables'' of the kind postulated by Einstein, Podolsky and Rosen \cite{einstein:1935}, which would have a different -- and unknown -- nature.}.
+It was shown in reference \cite{sparenberg:13} that the fact that these variables characterize the apparatus leads to a violation of Bell's inequalities, in contrast with usual hidden variables which characterize the microscopic quantum system.
+The theory thus agrees with standard quantum mechanics, with a strong non-locality potentially enclosed in the quantum-system wave function.